devopsify-platform/devopsify-microservice-python-flask-gha/README.md

   - GH_PAT : Github User PAT
 - Clone this repository

+### Environments
+This project supports the following 3 environments
+- developement
+- staging
+- production
+The development environment either points to a docker image tag of dev-short_sha or semantic version tag.
+Which every is most recent.
+The staging and production environments always point to the most recent tagged release.
+Docker images tagged latest always point to the last tagged release.

+### Conventional Commits
+[Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) are encouraged as they provide an easy set of rules for creating an explicit commit history which can then be used by automated tools to generate a detailed changelog for this project.
+The commit message should be structured as follows:
+- <type>[optional scope]: <description>
+- [optional body]
+- [optional footer(s)]

+Here's some example pr titles:
+- BREAKING CHANGE: (Major version bump) vX.Y.Y
+- feat: (Minor version bump) vY.X.Y
+- fix: (Patch version bump) vY.Y.X

 ### Semantic Versioning
 [SemVer](https://semver.org/)
 vMajor.Minor.Patch
-This project uses Semantic Versioning to denote version number and begins with an intial version of v0.0.0
+This project uses Semantic Versioning to denote version number and begins with an intial version of v0.0.0.
-The semantic version of the project can be incremented by using the following [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) in the title of your pr
+The semantic version of the project can be incremented by creating a tag and pushing it main.
-- BREAKING CHANGE: (Major version bump)
-- feat: (Minor version bump)
-- (Patch version bump automatically on all other pr titles.)

-### Release-Cycle: Pull Request --> Merge to main --> Pre-Release --> Deploy To Dev Env --> Release --> Deploy to Dev Env
+- Get most recent tag: git tag --sort=committerdate | tail -1
+- Create tag: git tag v0.1.0
+- Push tag: git push origin v0.1.0

+### Build Test Release-Cycle:
-Background: This project comes with the following Github Actions
+Background: This project comes with Github Actions implementing the following release cycle in the following order:
 - pull-request
+- merge-to-main
+- pre-release
+- deploy-to-dev
+- tagged-release
-- ci
+- deploy-to-staging
-- release
+- deploy-to-prod

+#### pull-request
-pull-request: Runs on every commit to a pull request on the main branch.
-Executes unit and other tests.
+Runs on every commit to a pull request on the main branch.
-ci: Runs on every push to main.
-In addition to above builds and pushes container image to dockerhub, creates a pre-release, and updates helm manifest for deployment containing the pre-release tags
-release: runs on creation of a release starting with tag v*
+- Executes unit and other tests.

+#### pre-release
+Runs on every merge to main.
+- Executes unit and other tests.
+- Builds Docker image
+- Tags Image with short sha from this commit
+- Pushes docker image to dockerhub
+- Creates a pre-release tagged latest
+- Deploys docker image to dev by updating dev helm repo associated with this project

+#### tagged-release
+Runs on every tag push to main with the pattern v*
+- Executes unit and other tests.
+- Builds Docker image
+- Tags Image with pushed tag
+- Pushes docker image to dockerhub with this tag and latest
+- Deploys docker tagged image to dev by updating dev helm repo associated with this project

+#### deploy to staging / production
+Runs via workflow dispatch after selecting target environment
+- Deploys docker tagged image to env by updating env helm repo associated with this project

 ### Minor Version Bump Example
 Assuming starting version tag v0.0.0